Do you suffer from mild to moderate depression, anxiety or anxiety related conditions?

 Preparing For Your Appointment

-If you have been scheduled for an intake appointment with OSP we ask that you review the information on the link below to better understand what to expect for your upcoming appointments.
+If you have self-scheduled or have been scheduled for an intake appointment with OSP we ask that you review the information to familiarize yourself with what the program offers and the information collected.

 Part of the Northeastern Ontario Structured Psychotherapy Program through Health Sciences North.